Goal

 - Renamed

-.
+obnam::chunk::ChunmktoDataChunk.
 Tests pass. - What should the interface for

-enum Chunk
+enum Chunkbe?DataChunkhas:

 pub fn fake(plaintext: &Plaintext, metadata: Metadata) -> Result<Self, ChunkError> {...}